pykong/WrapIt/README.md

 # WrapIt
-Sublime Text 3 plugin to easily wrap selection in predefined code blocks.
+Sublime Text 3 plugin to easily wrap a text selection in predefined code blocks.

 ## WhatFor?
-Simply wrap parts of your code in predefine code snippets.
 - Want to surround a selection with brackets?
 Easy. __Just WrapIt!__
 - Need to have these few lines inside an if-else block.
 It's fun. __Just WrapIt!__
 - Like to join several functions into a class declaration?
 No problem. __Just WrapIt!__